stevethomas1854/ProgSummative/README.md

 This is also another getter which retrieves the value of the `greyscaleEnabled` attribute.

 ### getRandomStartBoolean()
-This getter returns the boolean value of `randomStartingPosition`
+This getter returns the boolean value of `randomStartingPosition`.

 ### setCircleNum()
-This is a setter that changes the value of the `numOfCircles` attribute after checking some certain rules
+This is a setter that changes the value of the `numOfCircles` attribute after checking some certain rules.

 ### setImageName()
-This setter changes the `imageName` attribute which allows you to change the photo being displayed
+This setter changes the `imageName` attribute which allows you to change the image being displayed.

 ### setGreyscale()
-This setter changes the value of the `greyscale` attribute
+This setter changes the value of the `greyscaleEnabled` attribute.

 ### refreshImage()
 This method is very important as it is what you use if you want to restart the painting without having to declare another object.
-What it does is it gets rid of the canvas, changes the value of attributes to whatever has been given in the arguments and reloads the image so the whole process is started again as if someone had run the constructor again. s
+What it does is it gets rid of the canvas, changes the value of attributes to whatever has been given in the arguments and reloads the image so the whole process is started again as if someone had run the constructor again.

 # Example Webpage
 The example webpage showcases the parameterisation of the class.
 It shows how the class can easily handle any image it wants as opposed to just the one that was in the original source.
 Furthermore, it shows extension of scope as I have added features such as being able to make it greyscale or even have the ability to make it start from random points on the canvas.
 I used Bootstrap to make it more visually appealing.